prime31/zig-gamekit/README.md

 Some basic utilities and a small math lib with just the types required for the renderer (`Vec2`, `Vec3`, `Color`, `3x2 Matrix`, `Quad`) are also included.

+## Dependencies
+GameKit has just one external dependency: SDL.
+You can install SDL with the package manager of your choice.
+On macOS if you intend to use the Metal renderer you will need to build from source until the next SDL release drops.

 ### Usage
 - clone the repository recursively: `git clone --recursive https://github.com/prime31/zig-gamekit`
 - `zig build help` to see what examples are availble